-The Company appointed KPMG LLP ("KPMG") as its auditor on June 30, 2021, the date that Shareholders approved the appointment of KPMG at the Company's last annual meeting of Shareholders.
-Shareholders are being asked to reapprove the appointment of KPMG as the Company's auditor to hold office effective as of the date of their appointment until the close of the next annual meeting of Shareholders at a remuneration to be fixed by the Board.
+The Company appointed KPMG LLP ("KPMG") as its auditor on June 30, 2021, and the Shareholders approved the reappointment of KPMG as the Company's auditor at the annual general meeting of Shareholders held on July 19, 2022.
+Shareholders are being asked to re-approve the appointment of KPMG as the Company's auditor to hold office effective as of the date of their appointment until the close of the next annual meeting of Shareholders at a remuneration to be fixed by the Board.